FLX-20/Data-Science-Toolkits-and-Architectures-group-1/report/report_milestone_3.md

 ## Task 1 - Setting Up Docker Compose

 We installed the docker-compose and got through the [tutorial] (https://docs.docker.com/compose/gettingstarted/).
 We followed the instructions in the tutorial, creating a new directory called `composetest`.
 Within that folder we created the files: `app.py` `compose.yaml` `Dockerfile` `infra.yaml` `requirements.txt` and plugged that text in that was needed.
 The commands `docker compose up` was needed to run and start the application.
-To control if the application was running we entered `http://localhost:8000/` which gave 'Page not Found' so we tried `http://127.0.0.1:8000`.
-The second command gave the result: `Hello World!
+To control if the application was running we entered `http://localhost:8000/`.
+This command gave the result: `Hello World!
+I have been seen 1 times.`, when refreshing the page the 1 changed into 2 The second command gave the result: `Hello World!
 I have been seen 1 times.`, when refreshing the page the 1 changed into 2.
 This was no surpise because we wrote `return f'Hello from Docker!
 I have been seen {count} times.\n'` in the app.py file.
 When we completed step 8 we used the command `docker compose stop` to bring everything down and remove all the containers, ending the tutorial.

 ### 1.1 Services used for application and how they relate to host names in computer networks